nikolaybotev/jsonvsxml/README.md

 ## Object Identity

 Object identity matters.
-The sample object graph contains object with multiple references to them (although no loops).
+The sample object graph contains an object with more than one incoming reference (although no *directed* cycles).

 JAXB can handle this using XmlID and XmlIDREF.